 Use the "forgot password" option on the front page of the Sona Systems site—all you need is your email address, and your logon or password can be automatically sent to you.

 Yes.
 You can download a Sona Systems Mobile app for iPhone in the Apple App Store, or for Android in the Google Play Store.
 This will allow you to sign up for experiments using your phone.
 Please see here:

 However, please note that it is preferable for you to participate in online experiments using a full screen computer.

 What if I have other questions?

 If you have questions about your course requirement, please ask your professor or TA.
-If you have general questions about the research participation system, you may contact Geoff Goodwin, the subject pool coordinator, at email@example.com
+If you have general questions about the research participation system, you may contact the subject pool administrators, at: email@example.com

 The faculty, graduate students, and your fellow undergraduates who are running these studies greatly appreciate your participation.
 Thanks so much in advance for signing up and taking research participation seriously—you are helping to advance science!